darthfodder/videorentalsrus/README.md

 ## Setup instructions

-1. Make sure you have a local instance of postgresql(port 5332) and redis running, and the Postgres JDBC driver installed
+1. Make sure you have a local instance of postgresql(port 5332) and redis running, and the Postgres JDBC driver installed.
+You may also need to add psql to your path.
 2. If your postgres user for postgresql has a password, add spring.datasource.password=[password] to application.properties
 3. Run mvn exec:exec.
 This will create the schema for this project.
 Had to resort to this because Spring and Postgresql user defined functions/anonymous functions don't get along